 During 1974-75 seasons, Aftab was once again at his best and crossed the 1000 runs distinction in the season.
 Thus becoming the first-ever Pakistan player to achieve the feat, twice in two years.
 And the Balochistan team was again on the receiving end as he hit them with bemused disdain gathering an unconquered 200.

-He was stand by when Pakistan made a short detour to Sri Lanka in 197-76.
-But he earned more honors for the National Bank winning them the Patron’s Trophy again beside their first-ever national title by getting them the Quaid-e-Azam Trophy.
+He was standing by when Pakistan made a short detour to Sri Lanka in 197-76.
+But he earned more honors for the National Bank winning them the Patron’s Trophy again besides their first-ever national title by getting them the Quaid-e-Azam Trophy.
 The BCCP League was lost to PIA by a margin of four points.

 National Bank’s captaincy went to Wasim Raja later the same season.
 Not because Aftab was stripped of the title, but because under the department rules.
 The captaincy had to change hands in the rotation, an unusual phenomenon.
 Surprisingly Aftab joined PIA again during the 1976-77 seasons and captained them in Wasim Bari’s absence.
 In the end, his promise as an all-rounder faded out and his career remained a table of sheer injustice.
 Read About – Aftab Gul –Belligerence and Class Act Opening Batsman